Small breed

 When Does a Miniature Poodle Stop Growing?

 Miniature Poodles often finish most height earlier than large breeds, but their adult muscle, coat routine, and body condition continue to settle afterward.
+Owners using a Miniature Poodle growth chart by age should compare height, weight, and coat-hidden body condition together.

 6-8 months